Updated January 28th, 2023

 They help parents set up youth running programs in their own towns and provide these youth running distance recommendations.

 The program emphasizes fun and encourages weekly organized runs for children.
-You can find out if there is a program in your town at their website.
-You can also find out how to set up a program in your town.
+You can find out if there is a program near you by entering your zip code at their website.

 Angela Bekkala wrote an article for Active.com: How to Get Kids Ready for Their First 5K It’s a quick read and offers additional advice.